blomqma/next-rest-framework/docs/docs/getting-started.md

 #### [RPC](#rpc)

-You can also define your APIs with RPC route handlers that also auto-generates the OpenAPI spec and provides a type-safe API client for end-to-end type safety.
+You can also define your APIs with RPC route handlers that also auto-generate the OpenAPI spec.
+The RPC endpoints can be consumed with the type-safe API client for end-to-end type safety.

 ##### App Router: